-For some people, hypothyroidism can contribute to joint and muscle problems.
+For some people, hypothyroidism can add to joint and muscle problems.

 Specifically, hypothyroidism may lead to:

-Although common over the counter pain relievers such as ibuprofen (Motrin, Advil, others) or acetaminophen (Tylenol, others) can help with pain, adequate thyroid hormone replacement is the primary treatment and often dramatically reduces pain.
+Common over-the-counter pain relievers such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others) can help lessen pain.
+However, adequate thyroid hormone replacement is the main treatment and often helps reduce pain.

 When to see your doctor